tjelvar-olsson/biologists-guide-to-computing/source/practical-problem-solving.rst

     Testing the is_description_line() function...

 Amazing, we just made a change to our code and we can feel pretty sure that it is still working as intended.
 This is very powerful.
+Incidentally, the code works by virtue of the fact that if the ``return True`` statement is reached the function returns ``True`` and exits, as such the second ``return`` statement is not called.

 The methodology used in this section is known as Test-Driven Development, often referred to as TDD.
 It involves three steps: